 - Give grace: Don't expect everything to be perfect!

 "A lot of this can burn parents out really fast.
 We saw that in the spring.
 People just got exhausted.
-It was really hard to keep up with all the things that were coming at us," says Mindy Holohan, a faculty specialist in Western Michigan University's Department of Family and Consumer Sciences.
+It was really hard to keep up with all the things that were coming at us," says Mindy Holohan, a faculty specialist in Western Michigan University's Department of Family and Consumer Sciences in the College of Education and Human Development.
 "People need to be really generous with themselves and recognize we're still in a pandemic, and we're not going to be able to operate under an old paradigm."